EmbedJournal/embedjournal/_posts/2013-08-05-make-a-tray-to-suspend-pcbs-into-etchant.md

 But again I felt like adding another feature that would allow me to hold the entire tray in one finger.

-I got this idea form an old Aluminium hanger in my house.
+I got this idea form an old aluminium hanger in my house.
 I just made a replica of it that would sit permanently over the tray for me to hold it with ease.

 <p style="text-align: center;">
   <a href="/images/posts/2013/08/DSC09620.jpg"><img class="aligncenter size-large wp-image-1660" title="PCB tray" alt="PCB tray" src="/images/posts/2013/08/DSC09620-1024x576.jpg" width="618" height="347" srcset="/images/posts/2013/08/DSC09620-1024x576.jpg 1024w, /images/posts/2013/08/DSC09620-300x169.jpg 300w" sizes="(max-width: 618px) 100vw, 618px" /></a>